 Due to the nature of the businesses, the agro-processing groups depend on a healthy biodiversity and environment.
 Both groups were able to create products which figuratively "hit a nerve".

-Jacq-Co Valley Products Ltd. produces very tasty po20190522_170506884psicles from seasonal fruits that are sourced entirely from the Fond St. Jacques area.
+Jacq-Co Valley Products Ltd. produces very tasty popsicles from seasonal fruits that are sourced entirely from the Fond St. Jacques area.
 Amongst them are flavourful creations such as Mango-Ginger, Golden Apple-Pineapple, Cherry-Passionfruit, Avocado and many more.
 Customers can't get enough of their products, which became clear again today: almost 200 popsicles were sold in under two hours.
 Without a healthy environment and a great biodiversity, consisting of a huge variety of different fruits, plants, vegetables, this business would not be able to operate.

-Rain Forest Foods found its niche in the production of 20190522_165806381healthy, locally produced granolas.
+Rain Forest Foods found its niche in the production of healthy, locally produced granolas.
 The variety ranges from oats granola to almost exotic sweet potato granola and breadfruit granola.
 The group also produces dried fruits, which are a healthy snack for the little appetite.
 Almost all the ingredients are sourced locally in the Fond St. Jacques area and wider Soufriere Watershed.
 Only the oats have to be imported, since they are not cultivated in Saint Lucia.
 Here again, the business would not work without a healthy biodiversity: key ingredients for the unique taste of the granolas would be missing and fruits would not be available and could not be dried.

 Therefore, a great and healthy biodiversity not only benefits the quality of the environment and one’s own health but also supports businesses, livelihoods and not least the economy.